DavidAnderson684/hmrc-php-cli/README.md

 1. Install dependencies via running `composer install`

 1. Follow the installation and testing instructions of https://github.com/ecoofficekbo/hmrcmtd up to the point immediately before creating a test user.
 The .env file should go in the base directory of hmrc-php-cli, *not* vendor/ecohmrc/mtd

+1. To create a test user, run the script (from this project) create-test-user.php . e.g. `php create-test-user.php`